LTelnekes/DH_TM_A1/README.md

 I want to research how U.S. Presidents strategically communicated during natural disasters in the 21st century, to find out  what impact did this communication have on public approval rating, to test if the claims made in 1970 by Mueller are still relevant.

-### Research Question
+### Research question
-How did U.S. Presidents strategically communicate during natural disasters in the 21st century and what impact did this communication have on public approval rating?
+How did U.S. Presidents strategically communicate during natural disasters in the 21st century and what impact did this communication have on public approval ratings?
 Is Mueller's claim that the "rally round the flag" phenomenon and the presidential epideictic speech which is connected to this still relevant in the current political crisis climate?

 Considering Bush's increased approval rating following 9/11 and the importance of natural disaster management, I think there there is a big chance that Mueller's claim is still relevant and that public approval rates are positively influenced by natural disasters reponse by Presidents.